JackAgren/drone_cones_project/low level design/frontend-design.md

   * Request to modify current month profit/deficit.
   * Request to add new transaction corresponding to restock action.

-* Stock Status is *dervied* from whether or not quantity is or is not 0.
+* Stock Status is *determined* by whether quantity is or is not 0.

-### Manage Lease Payments

-The admin user can:

-* View list of active leases.
-* Make lease payments to selected unpaid leases.

-Requests made to the backend:

-* Query drones database to generate a list of leases consist of:
-  * Drone ID
-  * Drone Owner ID
-  * Drone Size Class
-  * Amount Due
-* Given a specific drone ID:
-  * Request to modify amount due data point corresponding to the drone ID.
-  * Request to modify balance in finance database.
-  * Request to modify current month profit/deficit.
-  * Request to add new transaction corresponding to lease payment action.

-* Payment status is *dervied* from whether or not amount due is or is not 0.

 ### Financial Records